peachpielabs/templar/README.md

 https://github.com/peachpielabs/gitformer/assets/133522977/3b960b6c-1f7b-4278-86f9-93d6e60fe7f2

 ## Use Cases

-GitFormer can be useful anytime code needs to be generated with a few minor modifications, such as with the following Configuration as Code / Infrastructure as Code tools:
+GitFormer can be useful anytime code needs to be generated with a few minor modifications, such as with the Configuration as Code / Infrastructure as Code tools listed below.
+While these tools have some built-in support for variables and resuable code modules, developers still end up copying and pasting code when creating similar resources.
+GitFormer helps automate these repetitive code changes by collecting user input and generating code from templates.

 - Terraform
 - Ansible